Language

 Commercial commitments to confirm

-• Supplier accountability: the supplier should prove the sensor is correct before shipment.
-Otherwise, the risk of transfers to the plant.
+Supplier accountability is the throughline: the supplier should prove the sensor is correct before shipment, otherwise the risk transfers to the plant.

 The right supplier reduces sensor risk before the part reaches your plant

 The best sensor procurement decision is made before the quote is approved.
-Once the wrong device reaches the receiving dock, the plant has already lost time.
-Engineering must recheck the datasheet; maintenance must delay installation, and procurement must reopen the supplier's conversation under schedule pressure.
+Once the wrong device reaches the receiving dock, the plant has already lost time: engineering must recheck the datasheet, maintenance must delay installation, and procurement must reopen the supplier conversation under schedule pressure.

 A stronger decision framework starts with five gates: asset fit, measurement proof, control-system compatibility, compliance documentation, and lead-time readiness.
 If a supplier cannot pass those gates before shipment, the sensor is not ready for a critical power-plant application.